SaiOhmSaiePaine/Gym_managment_system/README.md

 Our main goals are to build a secure, user-friendly, and reliable system utilizing cloud storage for item images and a robust database for item information.

+## Project Goal
+* Our goal is to build a simple Lost and Found website for our school.
+When someone finds a lost item, they bring it to the Lost and Found Center.
+The staff will take a photo of the item and upload it to the website.This way, students who lose something can easily check the website to see if their item has been found.

 ## Team Members (Practical B Group 6)

 * Sai Ohm Saie Paine